ashirvadstva/YouTube-Comments-EDA/README.md

 - Place your datasets (GBvideos.csv and GBcomments.csv) in the same directory as the script.
 - The script will output various data visualizations and text analysis results to the console.

+## 🔍 Visualizations
+Here are some of the key visualizations generated from the EDA:

+- **Comment Sentiment Distribution**: A histogram showing the distribution of sentiment scores.
+- **Top Words in Comments**: A word cloud displaying the most frequent words used in comments.
+- **Sentiment by Video**: A bar chart comparing average sentiment scores across different videos.

+*Screenshots or links to visualizations can be added here.*

 ## ⚠️ Considerations

 - Ensure datasets are formatted correctly as expected by the script.